oracc/oracc2/bin/nx/README.txt

 num covers both numbers and counting systems and measures and measuring systems

-num consists of several parts
+num consists of several processes:

+ np -- number parsing

+ nx -- number conversion

+ nr -- number rendering

+num data consists of a variety of types and tokens:

  ns -- number systems